frederic-perez/AmE-dictionary/data/dictionary.md

 __benchmark__ _n_ :three::hammer: _The price of benchmark West Texas Intermediate crude has dropped._
 __bender__ _n_ :two::hammer: _His mother was on a bender._ _You can die on a bender._
 __benefic__ _adj_ A rare word for beneficent.
+__beneficent__ _adj_ Characterized by or performing acts of kindness or charity. _Syn_ benevolent _In 1909, nuns were running more than 1,000 beneficent institutions._
 __benefit__ _n_ _He stays out late at a benefit or dinner, comes come, pulls out a cot and goes to sleep._
 __benevolent__
 __benignant__ _adj_ Characterized by kindness and warm courtesy, especially of a king to his subjects. _Syn_ gracious _Through just and even-handed governance, the benignant sovereign earned the loyalty of his subjects._